askmike/gekko/docs/Backtesting.md

 ## Setup

-For backtesting you should enable and configure the following plugins:
+For backtesting you should [enable and configure](./Plugins.md) the following plugins:

  - trading advisor (to run your strategy)
  - profit simulator (to calculate how succesfull the strategy would have been)

+Besides that, make sure to configure `config.watch`.

 ## Historical data